PranavR98/European-Soccer-League/README.md

 likelihood of standing out among other players.
 Keeping various such metrics in mind, we can come up with a model which can produce a tournament which will pair teams where the level of competition is higher.

+Attached here is the link to the dataset which we have used for this project: https://www.kaggle.com/datasets/hugomathien/soccer